Reece Duca: The Manager Who Outperformed Buffett

 It’s clear that Kay played a great role in Duca becoming an investor.
 According to Duca, one of the most important interactions between them was on S-1s (the initial registration form for new securities that's required by the SEC for U.S.-based public companies).
 Kay would hand Duca two or three S-1s every other week and have him read them from cover to cover and come back with the right questions.
 They would then get on the phone with investment bankers and CEOs, talk to a couple of customers, and build their own investment case.
 Duca stated how this made his learning curve shoot through the roof.
 They had some success too, and Duca turned the initial $2,000 he had when arriving at UCSB to $7,000 in three and a half years.

 After UCSB, Duca returned to Palo Alto to attend Stanford Business School.
-He initially didn’t know how heavy the studying workload would be, but after term one, he figured there was additional time to focus on his personal investments.
-This led him to return to the framework set up by him and Kay at UCSB, and apply it to the companies in the proximity of Stanford.
-He called bankers looking for companies that would likely file an S-1 in the coming year, and started visiting the CEOs of these companies.
+He initially didn't know how heavy the studying workload would be, but after term one, he figured there was additional time to focus on his personal investments.
+This led him to return to the framework set up by him and Kay at UCSB and apply it to the companies in the proximity of Stanford.
+He called bankers looking for companies that would likely file an S-1 in the coming year and started visiting the CEOs of these companies.
 This was key in growing his initial capital.
 And the $7,000 he started out with was turned into over $75,000 when he graduated, which he used to seed the Montecito Fund, the precursor to IGSB.

 Founding the Investment Group of Santa Barbara (IGSB)

-A couple of months before graduating Stanford, Duca was invited to his faculty advisor’s office to review job offers.
+A couple of months before graduating from Stanford, Duca was invited to his faculty advisor's office to review job offers.
 During this meeting, Duca asked the professor what he thought of the idea of him just continuing to invest his own money.
 Something the professor thought was a big mistake.

-Duca ended up following his gut however, and crossed his most significant career milestones – founding the Investment Group of Santa Barbara (IGSB).
+Duca ended up following his gut, however, and crossed his most significant career milestones – founding the Investment Group of Santa Barbara (IGSB).
 During the first five years managing the firm, he turned his initial $75,000 to over $2 million, and the next five years, those $2 million to $7 million.

 At this time, IGSB was improving on all fronts.
 Duca began seeing the symbiosis of looking at public companies with a financial lens, scanning through their annual and quarterly reports, and talking to management and customers.
-What they hadn’t understood however was how the business model is in the center of all this; telling you how durable, sustainable, and competitively advantaged a company really is.
+What they hadn't understood however was how the business model is at the center of all this; telling you how durable, sustainable, and competitively advantaged a company really is.

 Today, IGSB describe themselves as business builders.
 On top of their investments in public companies, they have started seeding and building businesses themselves, their most famous ones being AppFolio and Tegus.